Organic superconductor

-An organic superconductor is a synthetic organic compound that exhibits superconductivity at low temperatures.
+An organic superconductor is an organic compound that exhibits superconductivity.
+All examples exhibit superconductivity only at very low temperatures but are of interest for explaining the origin of superconductivity.

 As of 2007 the highest achieved critical temperature for an organic superconductor at standard pressure is 33 K, observed in the alkali-doped fullerene RbCs_{2}C_{60}.

-In 1979 Klaus Bechgaard synthesized the first organic superconductor (TMTSF)_{2}PF_{6} (the corresponding material class was named after him later) with a transition temperature of T_{C} = 0.9 K, at an external pressure of 12000 bar.

-Many materials may be characterized as organic superconductors.
-These include the Bechgaard salts and Fabre salts which are both quasi-one-dimensional, and quasi-two-dimensional materials such as k-BEDT-TTF_{2}X charge-transfer complex, λ-BETS_{2}X compounds, graphite intercalation compounds and three-dimensional materials such as the alkali-doped fullerenes.
+In 1979 Klaus Bechgaard synthesized the first organic superconductor (TMTSF)_{2}PF_{6} (the corresponding material class was named after him later) with a transition temperature of T_{c} = 0.9 K, at an external pressure of 12000 bar.
+Bechgaard salts and Fabre salts are both quasi-one-dimensional, and quasi-two-dimensional materials such as k-BEDT-TTF_{2}X charge-transfer complex, λ-BETS_{2}X compounds, graphite intercalation compounds and three-dimensional materials such as the alkali-doped fullerenes.

-Organic superconductors are of special interest not only for scientists, looking for room-temperature superconductivity and for model systems explaining the origin of superconductivity but also for daily life issues as organic compounds are mainly built of carbon and hydrogen which belong to the most common elements on earth in contrast to copper or osmium.

 One-dimensional Fabre and Bechgaard salts

 Fabre-salts are composed of tetramethyltetrathiafulvalene (TMTTF) and Bechgaard salts of tetramethyltetraselenafulvalene (TMTSF).
 These two organic molecules are similar except for the sulfur-atoms of TMTTF being replaced by selenium-atoms in TMTSF.
 The molecules are stacked in columns (with a tendency to dimerization) which are separated by anions.
 Typical anions are, for example, octahedral PF_{6}, AsF_{6} or tetrahedral ClO_{4} or ReO_{4}.

 Both material classes are quasi-one-dimensional at room-temperature, only conducting along the molecule stacks, and share a very rich phase diagram containing antiferromagnetic ordering, charge order, spin-density wave state, dimensional crossover and superconductivity.

 Only one Bechgaard salt was found to be superconducting at ambient pressure which is (TMTTF)_{2}ClO_{4} with a transition temperature of T_{C} = 1.4 K. Several other salts become superconducting only under external pressure.
 The external pressure required to drive most Fabre-salts to superconductivity is so high, that under lab conditions superconductivity was observed only in one compound.
 A selection of the transition temperature and corresponding external pressure of several one-dimensional organic superconductors is shown in the table below.